RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Those who mock big ideas are crushed by them

-"He's one of these crazy people who thinks he can actually change things" was a common mantra in the Treasury.
-But in the long-run, those who resist ideas are the ones who fall behind when things change; and those who are crazy enough...well you know the rest.
+"He's one of these crazy people who thinks he can actually change things" was a common mantra when I was in the Treasury.
+In the long-run, those who resist ideas are the ones who fall behind when things change; and those who are crazy enough to change the world...well you know the rest.

 ### Don't let critics get you down